OliHickie/book_a_band/README.md

 ![Image of color scheme](media/babcolor1.png)

 I used a lot of pinks in the site as a soft color and that often associated with weddings.
-THe two contrasting shades of pink are used as both backdrops as well as for the logo, text and buttons.
+The two contrasting shades of pink are used as both backdrops as well as for the logo, text and buttons.
 Blue offered a nice contrast to this so if often used for headings and bold text.
 I wanted to keep the color scheme relatively simple as there is a lot of color introduced to pages through busy imagery.

 ### Typography